Wondering why you’re running out of breath when you try to go for a run?

 1. Find your own rhythm.

 Don’t merely follow the rhythm ratios you see on the Internet.
 Our bodies are different from each other.
 It’s a trial-and-error process until you figure out the best breathing pattern for your system.
-Most runners sync their breaths with their steps to ensure their breathing is consistent.
+Most runners sync their breaths with their steps to ensure consistency.
 Once you move to a greater speed, you may need to alter your pattern or ratio, which will also help you keep track of your running intensity.

-A common ratio is to breathe in for two foot strikes and then breathe out for two.
-However, you have to play around with your pace and preferences to find what works for you.
+A standard ratio is to breathe in for two-foot strikes and then breathe out for two.
+However, you must play around with your pace and preferences to find what works for you.

 2. Take longer and deeper breaths.